nwhoffman/kilauea_2018/README.md

 # kilauea_2018
-Maps of earthquakes associated with the Kilauea 2018 eruption
+Maps and plots of earthquakes associated with the Kilauea 2018 eruption